Tubod, Lanao del Norte: Tourism

-Tubod is the site of the Mindanao Civic Center which houses a hotel, cafeteria, gym, swimming pool, oval, and other sports facilities.
-MCC is a 71-hectare integrated complex with 5-hectare provincial trade center, 18-hectare sports facilities with 48-hectares still open for the proposed 18-hole golf course, picnic park and sports academy.
-The gymnasium capacity was 3,500 and the main stadium was 5,000.
+Tubod is the site of the Mindanao Civic Center (MCC), which houses a hotel, cafeteria, gym, swimming pool, oval, and other sports facilities.
+MCC is a 71-hectare integrated complex with a 5-hectare provincial trade center, 18-hectare sports facilities with 48-hectares still open for the proposed 18-hole golf course, picnic park and sports academy.
+The gymnasium capacity is 3,500 and the main stadium is 5,000.
 MCC was the first sports hub of the First Mindanao Friendship Games.

-And also, MCC is the site of several motorcross events in the country, giving the distinction of Tubod and the whole province as the "Motorcross Capital of the Philippines".
+Additionally, MCC is the site of several motocross events in the country, giving the distinction of Tubod and the entire province as the "Motocross Capital of the Philippines".